-The anticipated vehicle movements generated by the construction of the Site have been estimated having consideration of the likely requirements for construction staff, plant, equipment, and haulage.
-The anticipated construction schedule has been provided by the contractor, with the estimated traffic volumes are as follows:
+The anticipated vehicle movements generated by the construction of Warehouse 1 have been estimated having consideration of the likely requirements for construction staff, plant, equipment, and haulage.
+The anticipated construction schedule has been provided by the contractor, with the estimated peak daily construction traffic volumes are as follows:

-- 306 Light Vehicle Movements per day (up to 150 movements in the AM & PM Peak Periods) - 258 Heavy Vehicle Movements per day (up to 10 & 5 movements in the AM & PM Peak Periods respectively)
+- 272 Light Vehicle Movements per day (up to 20 & 30 movements in the AM & PM Peak Periods respectively) - 184 Heavy Vehicle Movements per day (up to 30 & 0 movements in the AM & PM Peak Periods respectively)

-Therefore, the expectation maximum daily construction vehicles generation is up to 564 movements per day, with a maximum of 160 movements in either peak period).
-As such, it is shown that construction traffic will be less than the future operational traffic and will therefore not have any unacceptable impacts on the surrounding road network more broadly.
-Notwithstanding a further breakdown of the trip distributions have been adopted for as shown.
+Therefore, the expected maximum daily construction vehicles generation is:

+• Up to 456 vehicle movements per day,

+(with a maximum of 50 movements in either peak period).

+As such, it is shown that construction traffic will be less than the approved AIE CMTP construction traffic as well as the Site future operational traffic, and will therefore not have any unacceptable impacts on the surrounding road network more broadly.

+Notwithstanding a further breakdown of trip distributions has been assessed as follows.